The world's most famous shipwreck may soon have a new (and long overdue) team of impassioned stewards.

 A pocket watch retrieved from the wreck site showing 2:28 a.m., only minutes after the Titanic sank on the morning of April 15.
 (Photo: Digiblue)

 Hollywood filmmaker James Cameron, who directed the 1997 blockbuster "Titanic" and has made a record 33 dives to the wreck site, agrees with Ballard.
-In an effort to wrest back control of the wreck and the recovered artifacts, the pair are teaming up to make a bid for Premier Exhibition's assets on July 21.
+In an effort to wrest back control of the wreck and the recovered artifacts, the pair are backing up a bid by a group of British museums for Premier Exhibition's assets.
+The Royal Museums Greenwich, National Museums Northern Ireland, Titanic Belfast and Titanic Foundation Limited collectively made a bid for $20 million.
+Ballard told The Hollywood Reporter the bid is the "only viable option to retain the integrity" of the artifacts and the collection "deserved to be returned home to where its journey began."

 The lot, which includes future salvage rights, as well as everything from the ship's bell to the well-preserved clothing of passengers, is expected to change hands for more than $200 million.
 As part of a lengthy set of rules and conditions, no single item can be sold and the entire collection must remain under one owner.

-You can see some of the thousands of artifacts kept in a climate-controlled vault in the NBC Nightly News video below.
+You can see some of the thousands of artifacts kept in a climate-controlled vault in the NBC Nightly News video from July 2017 below.

 Preserving all aspects of history

 David Gallo, a NOAA oceanographer who helped lead a 2010 expedition to the Titanic, told the L.A.
-Times that Cameron and Ballard would like to see the artifacts preserved and displayed at the Titanic Belfast museum and monument in Northern Ireland.
+Times in July 2017 that Cameron and Ballard would like to see the artifacts preserved and displayed at the Titanic Belfast museum and monument in Northern Ireland.

 “Jim is dedicated and has a certain passion for the site,” Gallo said.
 “He would really like to see the collection stay together.”